Free

 This course is part of a Career Path:

-In this Career Path, you will learn the incident response process, from building an incident response kit and developing an incident response team, to identifying, containing, and recovering from incidents.
-We then steer away from a traditional “defensive-only” approach to introduce you to the attacker’s world.
+This collection focuses on the incident response process – from building an incident response kit and developing an incident response team, to identifying, containing, and recovering from incidents.
+We cover the traditional “defensive-only” approach, then introduce you to the attacker’s world.

 Instructed by